RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 The article includes a case study about a woman (Ella, page 442) who has obsessive thoughts about being a pedophile.

 Note that the paper is written for professionals and is included here only for information.
 Listeners must not try to provide psychotherapy.

 QUIZ
 {:.dummyquiz}

+# PTSD

+A member is chatting about "relationship stress":

+|Member:|I can't bring myself to talk to her about it.
+|Listener:|Something within you prevents you telling her.
+|Member:|Yeah.
+It's like I don't trust her
+||But that's not right.
+I do trust her.
+I just have this feeling that I shouldn't trust her.
+|Listener:|You trust her really, but you have this feeling you shouldn't.
+|Member:|Yeah.
+I trust her really.
+|Listener:|But you still can't talk to her.
+|Member:|No.
+||Story of my life, really.
+|Listener:|It's always been like this?
+|Member:|Pretty much ever since I can remember, yes.
+|Listener:|That feeling of not being able to trust goes way back.
+|Member:|I suppose.
+|Listener:|How did it affect you back then?
+|Member:|I don't like to think about it, really.
+||I don't like to remember stuff.
+||A lot of things were done to me but it was long ago and I don't want to dredge all that up.
+|Listener:|Things people did to you in your past that you prefer not to remember.
+|Member:|Yeah.
+{:.chat}

+Many people struggle with present-day difficulties because of harm they suffered in the past, and an inability to trust is just one of many common symptoms of past trauma.
+Listeners cannot diagnose PTSD or try to solve the problem.

+In this chat the member hints at being harmed in the past, but there's no indication that anyone is being harmed right now.
+The listener avoids imagining things and accurately reflects what the member says.

+Towards the end the listener asks an open question inviting the member to talk about past events, but the member backs off, and again the listener accurately reflects that.

+This is just a normal chat where a member shares his feelings and a listener listens.

+### Further information

+Here's a complex paper for professionals that discusses PTSD and Borderline Personality Disorder in terms of human attachment.
+It is included here only for information: [Post-traumatic stress disorder and attachment](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/E101C751F384F7188DD2832C7D7E896E/S1355514600005629a.pdf/posttraumatic_stress_disorder_and_attachment_possible_links_with_borderline_personality_disorder.pdf)

+The peper includes some case vignettes, and here is one of them (page 174):

+> A Kurdish woman from Turkey with a diagnosis of complex PTSD presented to us with her small son, who had been referred to social services for failure to thrive.
+The mother had been severely beaten by the child’s father and, unfortunately for this little boy, when he became distressed, his eyes resembled those of his father.
+This triggered in his mother a reliving of her past experience of domestic violence, with all the anger and fear that this involved, rather than the comforting maternal behaviour the child needed.

+People who have suffered trauma often need to talk about anger, fear and harm.

+> If we understand PTSD as resulting from the disruption of the attachment system, we can also understand why the lack of social support is the most important risk factor for this disorder.

+Listeners must not try to provide psychotherapy, but listeners can provide vital social support.

+QUIZ
+{:.dummyquiz}